|

 (fig.3)

-- Data column values are transformed
+- Data column values are then transformed

 (fig.3)